 Do you want your child to focus better?
 You lose sleep worried “How can I help my child focus?”
 I understand.
-This past year we had some trouble with our son focusing at school.
-Now, it’s not lack of intelligence or behavior issues.
-He was not focusing on the task.
-Granted, not focusing can become a behavior problem if not addressed quickly.
 Today’s kids are sitting at their desks for long periods even at younger ages.
 Some children have more difficulty with this than others.
 My child was having trouble focusing.
 I needed to find ways to help my child focus at home and at school.

 Having a better conversation about your child’s school day.
 This list will help you to get your child talking about school.
 Download 20 Questions about school to keep it on the fridge or in the car for easy access.